synopse/mORMot/ReadMe.txt

 3) Download latest 1.18 revision files as stated just above

 4) Change your references to mORMot units:
+ - Add in your uses clause SynLog.pas and/or SynTests.pas if needed;
  - Rename in your uses clause any SQLite3Commons reference into mORmot;
  - Rename in your uses clause any SQLite3 reference into mORMotSQLite3;
  - Rename in your uses clause any other SQlite3* reference into mORMot*;